symmetriccurve/Interview-questions/Reactjs Question.md

 ### I want to make a few API calls from react native, how can I achieve that?

 There are multiple ways to do this.
-`Approach 1:` If we are using a class-based component, we can make the api calls in the componentDidMount and update the state to trigger another render cycle with fetched data.
+`Approach 1:` If we are using a class-based component, we can make the api calls in the component-did-mount and update the state to trigger another render cycle with fetched data.
 `Approach 2:` If we are using a functional component, we can make an api calls by using useEffect() hook and update the state to trigger another render cycle with fetched data.
 `Approach 3:` If we are using the state management library like Redux, we can try fetching the data using middlewares like Redux Thunk or Redux Saga to trigger asynchronous action and update the store, which will update all the connected components.